PaulSHahn/emacssetup/README.md

 ## Committing Changes

-*Don't forget to commit and push your changes back to your forked repository.*
+*Don't forget to commit and push your changes back to your repository.*

 Note that *emacs* can interactively change the contents of your *~/emacs.d/init.el* file as it saves updates you have requested. *emacs* does this when you use drop-down menu options to change settings or when you install new packages.
 You should make sure you are done making such changes before you attempt to commit your changes with git.
 To commit changes, you can either use *git* on the command line, or you can use *magit* inside *emacs*. *magit* is a powerful *emacs* integration layer that is worth learning, and basic usage is fairy intuitive.

-# Configuration & Setup File Organization
+# Configuration & Setup

 The *emacs.d* directory has several setup files.
 At the top level, the *init.el* file contains only the most generic of *emacs* settings.
 In our setup, it's main purpose is to require other settings files, which live under the *custom* subdirectory.
 This lets us break out portions of setup code into bite-sized and purpose specific pieces, instead of having everything inside one large file.